 Are you going to spend a weekend in Barcelona?
 Do you know what are the must-see places and what local specialities you should try?
 Barcelona is one of my favourite destinations for a city break.
 You will be amazed by Antoni Gaudi’s unique works, the Gothic Quarter full of narrow streets and delicious dining options!
-In this post I listed all the fabulous places that you can’t miss during your weekend in Barcelona.
-The order is not random!
+In this blog post, you will find a list of places that I really enjoyed during my weekend in Barcelona.

-Let’s start from the basics.
-When is the best time to spend a weekend in Barcelona?
+What is the best time to spend a weekend in Barcelona?
 It depends what temperatures do you prefer.
 Summer in Barcelona may be quite hot, around 30°C – 35°C. For me it’s too much so this is why I decided to visit Barcelona in autumn, in October to be exact.
-It was definitely a good decision.
 Flights to Barcelona are cheaper around that time and the weather is perfect to explore the city.
 Didn’t find a cheap flight?
 What about a weekend in Athens?

 Medieval buildings and narrow, twisting streets that create a labyrinth.
 That’s nothing else than the Gothic Quarter (spa.
 Barri Gòtic) located in the heart of Barcelona old city.
-I instantly fell in love with this place and I spent here the entire afternoon and evening too.
-It’s definitely a must-see place during a weekend in Barcelona and personally, my favourite bit of this city!
+I instantly fell in love with this place and spent here the entire day.
+It’s definitely a must-see place during a weekend in Barcelona and personally, my favourite bit of the city!
 Just have a look at the below photos and architecture from the 13th – 15th century.
 Impressive, right?
-Make sure not to miss Bishop’s Bridge and Cathedral of Barcelona.
+Make sure to visit insanely beautiful Bishop’s Bridge and Cathedral of Barcelona.

-It’s worth to drop by the Gothic Quarter during the day to admire the beauty of medieval buildings.
-It’s also worth to come back at night or stay until evening.
-When it gets dark, magic happens.
-The Gothic Quarter is beautifully illuminated and it gets busy due to its vibrant nightlife.
+It’s worth to visit the Gothic Quarter during the day to capture the details of medieval buildings.
+It’s also worth to visit at night when the place is beautifully illuminated.
+Nightlife doesn’t disappoint here either!

 Tasting local food always ranks high on my to-do’s list when I go travelling.
 Make sure to add this one to your itinerary for a weekend in Barcelona because food is an integral element of Spanish culture.

 Nearby the Gothic Quarter, there is a tapas bar, Celta Pulperia.
 It’s one of those authentic, Spanish places where waiters are constantly in a rush, salsa music in on and you can hear dishes crackling in the kitchen.
 I tried here a couple of things from the menu.
-My favourite ones are fresh seafood (prawns), pimientos de padrón (fried green peppers, sprinkled with the flaked sea salt, they are not spicy), pan con tomate (bread with a juicy, ripe tomato, homemade version is never as good as the Spanish one).
+My favourite ones are fresh seafood (prawns), pimientos de padrón (fried green peppers, sprinkled with the flaked sea salt) and pan con tomate (bread with a juicy, ripe tomato, homemade version is never as good as the Spanish one).
 Absolutely fantastic!

 This one is for real foodies!
-Located not too far from the Gothic Quarter, Pastisseria Hofmann is another place worth a try.
-It’s definitely not Spanish but you literally can’t miss it.
+Located not too far from the Gothic Quarter, Pastisseria Hofmann is another place worth a visit.
+It’s definitely not Spanish but you can’t miss it.
 This place is famous for the award-winning mascarpone croissant.
 Trust me.
 It’s heaven on earth.
 I also tied the one with mango filling and it didn’t disappoint either.
 These croissants are delicious and addictive.
 I’m sure you will be back for more!

 What Barcelona would be without Antoni Gaudi’s works?
-This Spanish architect is recognized by his unique style and highly individualistic designs.
-Park Güell was meant to serve as an estate for well-off families with 60 triangular plots, a complex network of paths and viaducts.
-Despite the fact that this project has never been finished by Gaudi, it remains one of his most famous works.
+This Spanish architect is recognized by unique style and highly individualistic designs.
+Park Güell was meant to serve as an estate for well-off families with 60 triangular plots, a network of paths and viaducts.
+This project has never been finished by Gaudi, but it remains one of his most famous works.
 Park Güell was eventually taken over by Barcelona City Council.

 The main point of the park is the terrace, surrounded by a long bench in the form of a sea serpent.
 This bench is tiled with broken, ceramic tiles forming beautiful patterns that shine bright in the sun.
-Gaudi’s multicolored mosaics are a part of his one of a kind style.
-Don’t miss the 2,5-metres salamander, located at the main entrance.
+Gaudi’s multicolored mosaics are a part of his unique and extraoridinary style.
+Don’t miss out the 2,5-metres salamander, located at the main entrance.
 It’s a symbol of the park and quintessential Gaudi’s style.

 MERCAT DE LA BOQUERIA